 Open to listeners/spectators: Yes, on the second day.

 How to sign up: No selection process, but “first come, first served”.
-Summer course participants will be informed by the end of April how to sign up.
+Summer course participants will be informed early enough how to sign up.

 Participants: Composers, printmakers and performers with an interest in creating unique scores and performances